jmhutchison/QGIS-Training-Manual/answers/answers.rst

 ...............................................................................

 * Still in edit mode, set the :kbd:`FONT_SIZE` values to whatever you prefer.
-  The example uses :kbd:`12` for towns, :kbd:`10` for suburbs and villages, and :kbd:`8` for the null entries.
+  The example uses :kbd:`14` for universities, :kbd:`12` for hospitals, and :kbd:`10` for the remaining places.
 * Remember to save changes and exit edit mode.
 * In :guilabel:`Data defined settings`, do this: